-These best water sport activities in Bali are for those looking for something beyond mere swimming and snorkelling, where adrenaline junkies can get their fix from some boat-towed action, high altitudes, and splashing wind-in-hair moments.
-The majority of the best water sport activities in Bali are focused around the Tanjung Benoa peninsula, which is the island’s de facto playground for these exciting sports, offered by numerous operators.
+Great water sport activities in Bali await those looking for something beyond mere swimming and snorkelling.
+Adrenaline junkies can get their fix from some boat-towed action, high altitudes, and splashing wind-in-hair moments.
+Most water sport activities in Bali are focused around Tanjung Benoa – the island’s de facto playground for water sports.

-Surfing remains the main feature at most of the breaks around the famous beach resort areas, including the likes of Kuta and the more challenging reefs around the Bukit Peninsula.
-Other thrills - from walking on the seabed to discovering Bali’s great underwater scenes - are offered at various coasts, including Nusa Lembongan Island.
-Here are some of the best water sport activities in Bali to please your thirst for action.
+Surfing remains the main feature at most of the breaks around the famous beach resort areas such as Kuta and the more challenging reefs around the Bukit Peninsula.
+Other thrills – from walking on the seabed to discovering Bali’s great underwater scenes – are offered at several coasts, including Nusa Lembongan Island.
+Here are some of the best water sport activities in Bali to quench your thirst for some wet action.

 - Bali Hai Sunset Dinner Cruise

 - Royal Mengwi Temple, Monkey Forest & Tanah Lot Excursion

 - Quad or Buggy Driving Adventure & Tubing Excursion

 - Romantic Aristocat Evening Cruise with 5-Course Dinner